chanuu123/Covid19-Vaccination-SQL-Analysis/README.md

 ## Countries with Highest Infection Rate Compared to Population

-- The highest infection rates relative to population occurred in countries with smaller populations.
-Andorra had the highest infection rate, where more than 17% of the population contracted Covid-19.
-This demonstrates the disproportionate impact the virus had on smaller, densely populated countries.
+* **Query Analysis:** The highest infection rates relative to population were recorded in smaller countries.
+Andorra, for instance, saw over **17% of its population** infected with COVID-19, highlighting the disproportionate impact on smaller, densely populated nations.

-- Findings: Smaller nations, particularly in Europe, were hit hard by the pandemic, as they faced significant infection rates, unlike larger countries such as Nigeria.
+* **Findings:** Smaller European countries were among the hardest hit, experiencing significantly higher infection rates compared to larger nations like Nigeria.

 ## Countries with Highest Death Count per Population
 ```SQL